Yazidechitou/Yazidechitou/README.md

-- 👋🏾 Hi, my name is Yazide Chitou but you can call me Yaz
+- 👋🏾 Hi, my name is Yazide (Ya-Zeed) Chitou but you can call me Yaz
 - 👀 I’m interested in a role as a software engineer at a company where I can learn, grow, and continue to master the craft.
 - 👨🏾‍💻 I’m currently learning python, javascript, html, css, django, angular and react
-- 🤝 I’m looking to collaborate on project pertaining to javascript, html, css, sql, mysql
+- 🤝 I’m looking to collaborate on project pertaining to Python, JavaScript, HTML, CSS, SQL, PostgreSQL

-I am a software engineer and U.S. Army Veteran leveraging 14 years of proven experience in software and web development, Cyber security, Network, System and Database Administration.
-Adept at leading teams of up to 45 personnel in a dynamic, fast-paced environment.
-Bilingual in English and French, I possess diverse hands-on experience in coding, web design, network infrastructure optimization, and ethical hacking.
-In addition I have a comprehensive background in coding, network connectivity, performance, and monitoring routing protocols.
-Currently working as a cybersecurity specialist, I seek a role as a web developer at a company where I can learn, grow, and continue to master the craft.
+Software Engineer and US Army Veteran with 14 years’ experience in IT as a Network/System and Security/Database Administrator in cleared government spaces.
+After graduating a software engineering bootcamp, I am seeking a role to continue growing my full-stack software engineering skills.
+Self-motivated and enthusiastic worker with vast experience that is valuable to software development.
+Bringing forth a proven track record of achievement and a reputation for positive collaboration.
+Confident, hardworking, and committed to seeing results in whatever position I am in.
+Reliable and dedicated to finding a place that will benefit from my superior skill set and energetic drive.
+I am bilingual and this has been a plus for my former employers during my duties’ travels.!

 <!---
 Yazidechitou/Yazidechitou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.